-Health Information Exchange or HIE means the act of an individual or entity that enables accessing, transmitting, processing, handling, exchange, or other such use of eElectronic hHealth iInformation, or the organization primarily between or among a particular class of individuals or entity conducting that act.ies or for a limited set of purposes.
+Health Information Exchange or HIE means the act of an individual or entity that enables accessing, transmitting, processing, handling, exchange, or other such use of exchange primarily between or among a particular class of individuals or entity conducting that act. ies or for a limited set of purposes.